code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## Revenue
 ### Charging Fees
 * No university I’m aware of charges for EV charging, likely because most are subsidized.
-* In non-university settings, fees are typically charged in minute-based increments of $$kWh$$.
+* In non-university settings, fees are typically charged in minute-based increments of $$kWh$$ for Level 3 charging.
 * Hourly fees, however, are typically charged when parking fees are involved.

 ---